Download Zipped Enrolled WordPerfect HB0021.ZIP

 (2) An agency shall report to the commissioner, at intervals and in the form the

-commissioner establishes by rule[,]:
+commissioner establishes by rule[

-(a) all new designations[, all renewed designations,]; and
+(a) all new designations[

 (b) all terminated designations.